The Nest

 • What is the deal with air rights?

 • When buying a coop, you’ll want to know that the building is in good condition.
 What condition are the roof, facade, boilers, and elevators in?
-If it needs repairs, the reserve fund may deplete, and you may have to pay additional fees, or the maintenance may increase.
+If it needs repairs, the reserve fund may be depleted, and you may have to pay additional fees or experience increased maintenance costs.

 • Is there a land lease?
 While buying a coop in a land-lease building might seem attractive initially, the low selling prices are rarely worth it in the long run, as land-lease buildings have incredibly high maintenance fees.